 Some people may have a concern about forgoing traditional funeral services and donating their bodies to science because they will not be able to provide a memorial to their families.
 However, when you donate your body to the United Tissue Network (UTN), you will know that your body will be properly cared for and your loved ones will receive the memorial they want.
 Typically, around four to six weeks following death, the body will be cremated by UTN, and the ashes will be shipped back to your loved ones.
 This will be done at the cost of UTN, allowing your loved ones to create their own memorial.

 If you are considering your end-of-life options, or if you want to start planning for future burial and memorial needs in the Lake City, FL area, it would be a good idea to call ICS Cremation & Funeral Home.
 Their team can provide all the burial, body transport, cremation, and other services you need.
-This can include helping connect you with the United Tissue Network and Coast to Coast Cremations if you decide to donate your body to science.
 Call today by dialing (386) 752-3436 to learn more.